imfd-stroemungsmechanik/introduction-into-cfd/1_command_line/command_line.md

   <source src="videos/terminal-introduction-6.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
+{: .warning }

-> **Warning:** The `rm` command deletes files and directories without a waring and without using the Recycle Bin or Trash Can.
+> The `rm` command deletes files and directories without a waring and without using the Recycle Bin or Trash Can.
 Therefore, these files cannot be recovered.
-Be particularly careful when combining this command with wildcards, as complete folders and be deleted easily by mistake
+Be particularly careful when combining this command with wildcards, as complete folders and be deleted easily by mistake.